bury7/Password_Manager_CS50P/README.md

 ## Course URL

-To learn about CS50 Python course, go to the official course website on the edX platform: [CS50's Introduction to Databases with SQLCS50's Introduction to Programming with Python](https://www.edx.org/learn/python/harvard-university-cs50-s-introduction-to-programming-with-python).
+To learn about CS50 Python course, go to the official course website on the edX platform: [CS50's Introduction to Programming with Python](https://www.edx.org/learn/python/harvard-university-cs50-s-introduction-to-programming-with-python).

 ## License